 Our Facility Therapy Dogs, who live with facility staff, spend several days a week amidst wounded warriors recovering at military hospitals and veterans’ medical centers.
 Many courageous soldiers are young, injured, and far from home, and nothing brightens their day like the unconditional love of a warm and wagging dog.

 Our dogs go from bed-to-bed and visit occupational and physical therapy areas, becoming an integral part of the healing process.
 The dogs deliver smiles and immediate comfort, reminding veterans of pets back home and life apart from needles, medicines, and therapy.

-If you are actively employed with a military facility and are interested in acting as a Primary Handler for a Facility Therapy Dog, please click below to request an application from Erin Bradley in our Admissions Department.
+If you are actively employed with a military facility and are interested in acting as a Primary Handler for a Facility Therapy Dog, please click below to request an application from Suzy Wilburn in our Admissions Department.

 “At times, military personal are afraid to ask for help, but Joe helps make the environment more relaxed.
 The individual may only be there for a sore throat, but if Joe is there, the staff takes time to ask additional questions.
 Joe has sniffed out several patients with emotional distress, including the warning signs of Post Traumatic Stress.”Joe is a Facility Therapy Dog at Naval Health Branch Clinic